MeganTran6023/VanDerVaartLab.MT/README.md

-# VanDerVaartLab.MT
-Journal of code/progress as an undergraduate researcher in the Van Der Vaart Lab at USF in Computational Chemistry.
+# VanDerVaartLab.MTJournal of code/progress as an undergraduate researcher in the Van Der Vaart Lab at USF in Computational Chemistry.

 ## __10/7__